 The Department of Mathematics and Statistics offers degree curricula in Mathematics and in Applied Mathematics (options in Applied Mathematics, Applied Discrete Mathematics, and Actuarial Sciences), as well as minors in Mathematics and Statistics.
 Majors acquire a firm foundation in mathematics preparing them for further study or for careers in mathematics or statistics and related fields.
-(For curricula in Mathematics and Applied Mathematics, see curriculum and click on the abbreviation--found below--highlighted)
+(For curricula in Mathematics and Applied Mathematics, click on the abbreviation--found below--highlighted)

 Mathematics (MATH).
 This curriculum provides students with a general background in mathematics preparing them for graduate studies in mathematics or careers that require mathematical knowledge and problem solving skills.
 It is well suited for students who wish to pursue a career in teaching mathematics in a university/college, or who desire more flexibility or emphasis in liberal arts.